bluewind-embedded-systems/bw-r-drivers-tc37x/README.md

 ### Build the whole project

 ```
-./tools/set_build_profile target # build for target
+./tools/build_for_target # build for target
-# or
-./tools/set_build_profile host # build for host
+./tools/build_for_host # build for host

-cargo build
 ```

-### Available examples
-- `bliky`to show gpio dirver basic usage
-- `can_send` to use a tc37x-litekit to transmit/receive message from/to another device.

 ### Build an example

 ```
 ./tools/build_for_target <example> # build for target
-# or
 ./tools/build_for_host <example> # build for host
 ```

 ## Run

+### Available examples
+- `bliky`to show gpio dirver basic usage
+- `can_send` to use a tc37x-litekit to transmit/receive message from/to another device.

 ### Run an example
 The file `.cargo/config.toml` is already set up to launch all examples with